auroris/Umbraco8SSO/README.md

 ## Customizations to the default Umbraco 8 installation

-The `App_Start` folder was created and two new files were added: [IdentityServerAuthExtension.cs](https://github.com/auroris/Umbraco8SSO/blob/master/App_Start/IdentityServerAuthExtension.cs) and [UmbracoCustomOwinStartup.cs](https://github.com/auroris/Umbraco8SSO/blob/master/App_Start/UmbracoCustomOwinStartup.cs).
-In addition, `owin:appStartup` in [Web.config](https://github.com/auroris/Umbraco8SSO/blob/master/Web.config#L48) was modified from `UmbracoDefaultOwinStartup` to `UmbracoCustomOwinStartup`.
+The `App_Start` folder was created and files were added.
+[Web.config](https://github.com/auroris/Umbraco8SSO/blob/master/Web.config#L48) key `owin:appStartup` was modified from `UmbracoDefaultOwinStartup` to `UmbracoCustomOwinStartup`.

 ## Quick Start Guide